jxmot/zipremote/README.md

 Change to:
 `["bigsite", "https://bigsite_server/F7Mh3MRhXEUA"]`

-And the `site` files get copied into:
+And everything in the `site` folder gets copied into:
 `/home/$USER/pubic_html/F7Mh3MRhXEUA`

 Or the equivalent location on your server.